-Like when I Vlog, the balance between face and background is really great, and when I feel the landscape, it has a wide image and a wide dynamic range.
+When I Vlog, the balance between face and background is excellent, and when I feel the landscape, it has a wide image and dynamic range.

 And even though the opposite is so far away, the image is still sharp in the sharpness and resolution of cinematography.

-This lens is a prime lens, and you can also shoot with F 2.8 through all focal lengths.
+This is a prime lens; you can shoot with F 2.8 through all focal lengths.

-So, when it’s dark, you still can get sure and a smooth and creamy and wide range of colors.
+So, when it’s dark, you can still get sure and a smooth, creamy, and wide range of colors.

 This can do a lot of things when it comes to photography.

-The contrast is really high, and the range of color is really wide, especially since this lens catches the light very well.
+The contrast is high, and the range of color is really wide, especially since this lens catches the light very well.

-Sony officially says this lens is good at catching the light; I completely agree with this.
+I agree that Sony officially says this lens is good at catching the light.

-So the conclusion is just the lens keeps high resolution and sharpness through all focal lengths, and personally, this lens is good at photography, and cinematography.
+So the conclusion is that the lens keeps high resolution and sharpness through all focal lengths, and this lens is good at photography and cinematography.

-It has a wide range of colors and tight black in vivid color, and the light is really smooth and creamy, but also the image is sharp in crispy.
+It has a wide range of colors and tight black in vivid color, and the light is smooth and creamy, but also, the image is sharp in crispy.

-Well, if you have the budget, I think it is a good idea to purchase this.
+If you have the budget, I think purchasing this is a good idea.